 In the early 1970s a series of landslides occurred in Hong Kong as a result of exceptionally heavy rains.
 These slides caused some loss of life and a significant amount of property damage.
-Consequently, an extensive review was carried out on the stability of soil and rock slopes.
+Consequently, an extensive review was carried out on the stability of soil and rock slopes in the Territory.